e6quisitory/wolf3d-reimpl-rs/README.md

 - Making fov higher seems to increase the height of blocks.
 Might need to add this into propr. constant

 ## Later Goals
+- [ ] Get enemies moving
+- [ ] Enemy animations
+- [ ] Weapons
+- [ ] Enemy AI
 - [ ] Port to [WebAssembly](https://rustwasm.github.io/docs/book)

+## Credits
+All wall and sprite textures + the logo at the top of this README are from the official Wolfenstein 3D artwork that shipped in the game back in 1992.
+I found them [here](https://www.spriters-resource.com/pc_computer/wolfenstein3d/).